 - I felt more motivated and energetic, had more focus and clarity

 - My skin cleared

 - My daily heartburn resolved (I couldn’t go to sleep without an acid blocker, and I could only fall asleep on a high pillow)

 - I stopped having cold sores and sore throat

 - I have maintained my ideal weight for the past five years, being in my late 30s and early 40s.

 - I haven’t taken any medicine for five years.
 Although I have occasional pain and days when I don’t feel my best, I never had to take a drug.
 I used to be addicted to Advil and sometimes the double yummy Advil and Claritin for allergy-like symptoms.

 - I started this blog, and my own business, which you might think is unrelated, but it is.
 When you feel healthy, hopeful, and empowered to take care of your health, you also feel motivated and inspired to create things that make you happy.

-However, when you give up sugar and all processed foods, you will certainly have one or a few sugar withdrawal episodes.
+However, when you give up sugar and all processed and packaged foods, you will certainly have one or a few sugar withdrawal episodes.
 Mine happened a few days after I started, and I fixed it with a couple of dry figs and a handful of nuts.
 I made sure I always carry a little pack of these with me in case it hits me again.
 For most people is weakness and headaches, maybe some body pains, depending on each individual.
 For me, it was sudden weakness, possibly a big dip in blood sugar, during the night.

 Since I was also on a keto-ish diet (very low carb) for the very first time in my life, I experienced some keto flu symptoms for a few days (bad breath, excessive thirst, dry mouth, nausea, flu-like symptoms).
 It didn’t last long though, and after these episodes, I felt amazing.